Moisture Barriers for Crawl Spaces

 Moisture barriers are made of plastic or foil that prevent vapor from taking over your home’s moisture crawl space.
 A properly installed moisture barrier will allow for the proper control of moisture into your home, and in turn impact the air quality in your home.

-You want to be sure that you’re breathing in acceptable air for you and your family.
+So you want to be sure that you’re breathing in acceptable air for you and your family.
 When using a moisture barrier for your water crawl space, you’re preventing negative health effects that are caused by mold and mildew, rodents, vermin and their waste, and rot to the underbelly of your home.
 All of these things will decrease the value of your home over time and cause you headache after financial headache in repairs.

 Vapor Moisture Barrier